Poisoning of Sergei and Yulia Skripal: Incident

+Consequent events

 Health authorities checked 21 members of the emergency services and the public for possible symptoms; two police officers were treated for minor symptoms, said to be itchy eyes and wheezing, while one, Detective Sergeant Nick Bailey, who had been sent to Skripal's house, was in a serious condition.
 On 22 March, Bailey was discharged from the hospital.
 In a statement he said "normal life for me will probably never be the same" and thanked the hospital staff.

 On 26 March, Skripal and his daughter were reported to still be critically ill.
 On 29 March it was announced that Yulia's condition was improving and she was no longer in a critical condition.
 After three weeks in a critical condition, Yulia regained consciousness and was able to speak.
 Sergei was also in a critical condition until he regained consciousness one month after the attack.
 On 5 April, doctors said that Sergei was no longer in critical condition and was responding well to treatment.
 On 9 April, Yulia was discharged from hospital and taken to a secure location.
 On 18 May, Sergei Skripal was discharged from the hospital too.
 On 23 May, a handwritten letter and a video statement by Yulia were released to the Reuters news agency for the first time after the poisoning.
 She stated that she was lucky to be alive after the poisoning and thanked the staff of the Salisbury hospital.
 She described her treatment as slow, heavy and extremely painful and mentioned a scar on her neck, apparently from a tracheotomy.
 She expressed hope that someday she would return to Russia.
 She thanked the Russian embassy for its offer of assistance but said she and her father were "not ready to take it".